Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 ## ... and then the rate of NOT transmitting bits

+For both WS2812b (RGB) and SK6812 (RGBW), we send a stream of LED instructions that is as long as the LED string we are controlling.
+To signal to the LEDs that we are starting a new stream of LED instructions, we insert a LOW serial value for a long time (the stream-reset time).

-The reset gap on the WS2812b is "above 50" microseconds while the reset on the SK6812 is 80 microseconds, so between each refresh I lose up to 30 microseconds
+The stream-reset time on the WS2812b is "above 50" microseconds while the reset on the SK6812 is 80 microseconds, so for each stream-reset from RGB to RGBW I lose up to 30 microseconds.
+I call this the stream-reset gap.

 ## ... and FastLED.delay() continues sending while delaying

 Admittedly, they do that so that the dithering algorithms can get more accurate colors.
 See for instance https://github.com/FastLED/FastLED/issues/1206

-However, with my application and the reset gap loss, this is a killer.
+However, with my application and the stream-reset gap loss, this is a killer.

 I will just make it a rule that when using my FPGA, one must use delay() not FastLED.delay() and the delay must be tuned to avoid a problem.